Raj-dot-GitHub/Machine-Learning-Concepts/README.md

 #### **Regression Analysis:-**

 **In this section of our journey we will learn about a simple but very important use case of machine learning which is Regression Analysis.
-Below is an ordered list of resources to have an excellent grasp of Regression Techniques.
-Follow them as it is.**
+Below is an ordered list of resources to have an excellent grasp of Regression Techniques commonly used in the industry.
+In between you will find some short but important topics which you cannot fail to skip.
+Lastly follow this resources as it is.**

 >   1. [Regression Analysis Notes](https://drive.google.com/file/d/1iFfc0MkECHluD6whkY8HZdtWLqNk0hVY/view?usp=sharing) (Notes on Basics of Regression analysis with explanations of Simple Linear & Multiple Linear Regression with some important assumptions from the Somaiya University Vidyavihar).
 >   2. [Commonly used regression techniques.](https://www.analyticsvidhya.com/blog/2015/08/comprehensive-guide-regression/#) (Blog by Analytics Vidhya).